Gestalt

 Gestalt therapy can help clients connect with the emotional and somatic aspects of their trauma, which can then be targeted with EMDR’s bilateral stimulation.
 The Gestalt approach can deepen the processing experience by fostering awareness of how trauma is held in the body, enabling clients to integrate their emotional and cognitive insights more fully.

 For example, a client with a history of traumatic experiences might work with a therapist who integrates Gestalt and EMDR.
-They may start by exploring their traumatic memories in a safe and supportive environment using Gestalt techniques.
+They may start by exploring their traumatic memories in a safe and supportive environment using Gestalt therapy techniques.
 Once they’ve gained insight and processed some emotions, they can move on to EMDR to further desensitize and reprocess the trauma.

 Gestalt Therapy and CBT